SonarSource/sonar-java/sonar-java-plugin/src/main/resources/static/documentation.md

 The tutorial [Writing Custom Java Rules 101](https://redirect.sonarsource.com/doc/java-custom-rules-guide.html) will help to quickly start writing custom rules for Java.

 ### API changes

+#### **7.12**

+* New method: `JavaFileScanner.scanWithoutParsing(InputFileScannerContext)`.
+Use this method to inspect an unchanged file before it is parsed.
+This method allows you to pre-compute some work and even signal that the rule does not need the file to be parsed.

 #### **7.7**